 Sport and Sahara models now include a standard 3.21 rear axle ratio, while off road-oriented Rubicons can be optioned with either a 3.73 or 4.10, both of which improve upon the outgoing 4.10â²s crawl ratio thanks to the new automatic's lower first gear ratio.

 Trim Level Breakdown

-The Wrangler Unlimited comes in four separate trim levels: Sport, Sport S, Sahara and Rubicon.
+The Wrangler is available in three trim levels: Sport, Sahara and Rubicon.

 The Wrangler Unlimited features dual front and side airbags to supplement a sturdy body-on-frame construction and crumple zones that absorb energy from a crash.

 As an off-road focused four-door convertible, the Wrangler Unlimited is really in a class by itself.
-However, it could conceivably be cross-shopped against the Toyota 4Runner, Toyota FJ Cruiser and Nissan Xterra.
+However, it could conceivably be cross-shopped against the Toyota 4Runner and the Nissan Xterra.